pinecone-io/pinecone-ts-client/README.md

 const storageURI = 's3://my-bucket/my-directory/';

-await index.startImport(storageURI, 'continue'); // "Continue" will avoid aborting the operation if errors are encountered.
+await index.startBulkImport(storageURI, 'continue'); // "Continue" will avoid aborting the operation if errors are encountered.

-// {
-//   "id": "import-id"
-// }
 ```

 You can [start, cancel, and check the status](https://docs.pinecone.io/guides/data/import-data) of all or one import operation(s).